 When family members are interconnected economically, professionally and emotionally, conflicts can become much more intense and far-reaching.
 Agreeing to disagree and go separate ways is simply not an option for most stakeholders.
-Expectations and personal commitment run high in family enterprise and when one’s position in the enterprise system is threatened, it is deeply personal – often striking at the core of one’s identity.
-It becomes difficult to move forward when healthy relationships between individuals are critical to their shared business success and wealth, yet interests and values diverge.
+Expectations and personal commitment run high in family enterprise.
+When one’s position in the enterprise system is threatened, it feels deeply personal – often striking at the core of one’s identity.
+It is hard to move forward when healthy relationships between individuals are critical to business success and wealth, yet interests and values diverge.
 These situations are too complex; the relationships too important.
 Traditional dispute resolution techniques, such as litigation and mediation, become ineffective.

 A Unique, Developmental Approach